Your privacy is important to us. We promise to protect your privacy and treat the information you give us as confidential.

-When you participate in research conducted by our firm, you can be assured that we will protect your privacy.
+When you participate in research conducted by the Angus Reid Forum, you can be assured that we will protect your privacy.
 Occasionally, we may re-contact you to validate your responses.
 We will never misrepresent ourselves or what we are doing.

-If you have any privacy questions or concerns, please contact our Privacy Officer via e-mail at firstname.lastname@example.org by mail at #304 - 1140 Homer Street, Vancouver, BC, V6B 2X6.
+If you have any privacy questions or concerns, please contact our Privacy Officer via e-mail at firstname.lastname@example.org or by mail at 1360 Frances Street, Vancouver BC, V5L 1Y9.

 Individuals may voluntarily become members of the Angus Reid Forum by registering at our website.
-No personal information is sought from or about you without your prior knowledge and consent.
+Personal Information (“Personal Information”) is personal information you provide us, or what we collect from you and your devices in connection with your access to and use of the Services.
+In legal terms, we collect and use this Personal Information as a data controller.
+No Personal Information is sought from or about you without your prior knowledge and consent.

 When our firm conducts online research, our invitations and questionnaires clearly identify us and explain the purpose(s) of our contact.
 When we contact you, we generally do so for one of the following purposes:

 - To invite you to participate in survey research;